As discussed in [[ https://bugs.llvm.org/show_bug.cgi?id=38166 | PR38166 ]], we need to be able to distinqush whether the cast

 which explains why we currently don't visit those.

-Now, the This is problem isbably impossible, this is a very specific area of clang.
+Now, the problem is, t This is a very specific area of clang.

 I'm not familiar with it.